 On the next play, ironically, White threw an interception for a touchback.
-The half was finally over.
+The half was finally over and karma prevailed.

 WKU didn’t need to open up the playbook that much the rest of the game and won comfortably, 51-31, but nobody will forget that trick play.